4lejandrito/cliferay/docs/README.md

 # cliferay

-Daily scripts for working with Liferay

-You can run these scripts from any folder:
-  - If you are outside a repository, LIFERAY_HOME will be used.
-  - If you are inside a repository, that repository will be used.

-For example, every day I open my terminal and type:
+Daily scripts for working with Liferay\n\nYou can run these scripts from any folder:\n  - If you are outside a repository, LIFERAY_HOME will be used.\n  - If you are inside a repository, that repository will be used.\n  \nFor example, every day I open my terminal and type:\n\n  \> cliferay morning\n\nand it will work, no matter which folder I am in.\n"

-  \> cliferay morning

-and it will work, no matter which folder I am in.

 | Attributes       | &nbsp;
 |------------------|-------------